Submission Policy ( For Paper Submission Style Guide, see Guidelines & Resources )

 - UWOJA accepts papers originally written for courses, as well as any other original anthropological work.
 Articles can cover any anthropological topic, issue, question, critique, or other unique perspective or experience.

 - All works submitted to UWOJA must be previously unpublished

 - All submitted works are subject to our peer-review process.

 - Your paper must be submitted in a timely manner, and if accepted, you must complete any changes the co-editors require before it will be published.

 Peer-reviewer positions are open to both undergraduate and graduate students in the Anthropology Department at UWO.
 We welcome students with an interest in gaining editing and review experience and we strive to have a large and varied pool of reviewers with expertise on a range of issues and topics.
-In order to provide fair and objective feedback to their peers, we require that all peer-reviewers attend a session designed to help provide effective reviews and ensure all reviewers understand TOTEM’s goals and scope.
+In order to provide fair and constructive feedback to their peers, we require that all peer-reviewers attend a session designed to help provide effective reviews and ensure all reviewers understand UWOJA’s goals and scope.